samgutentag/samgutentag.github.io/docs/_posts/2020-03-26-slack-status-webhooks.md

 ## Working from Home Together

 As we all transition to the Work From Home lifestyle, my wife and I are seemingly always on and off Zoom calls.
-To keep each other in the loop and quiet on the opposite sides of out small desk, we have been using the `/status :zoom: on a call` command in Slack to set our status.
+To keep each other in the loop and quiet on the opposite sides of our small desk, we have been using the `/status :zoom: on a call` command in Slack to set our status.

 ## Setting Slack Status with the `/status` command

 In both of these Slack Workspaces I added a nice little Zoom emoji (see steps below) and have been using the slash command `/status :zoom: on a call` to update my status.

-Using this `/status` command to update my status for my remote team of coworkers _and_ my wife in our private Workspace so she can see it on the other side of the desk from me is an annoying wo step process, and I typically forget to clear my status once the call is over.
+Using this `/status` command to update my status for my remote team of coworkers _and_ my wife in our private Workspace so she can see it on the other side of the desk from me is an annoying two process, and I typically forget to clear my status once the call is over.

 ### Adding Custom Emoji to Slack

-Tons of fun and useful emojis for Slack can be found at [slackmojis.com](https://slackmojis.com/) (this site does not always play well with Safari, fair warning).
-A quick search for Zoom leads you [here](https://emojis.slackmojis.com/emojis/images/1567179639/6288/zoom.png?1567179639) download this image.
+Tons of fun and useful emojis for Slack can be found at [slackmojis.com][slackmojis-com] (this site does not always play well with Safari, fair warning).
+A quick search for Zoom leads you [here][zoom-icon] to download this image.

-Follow the steps on the Slack Support Article [Add Custom Emoji](https://slack.com/help/articles/206870177-Add-custom-emoji) to add the custom emoji to your Slack Workspace(s).
+Follow the steps on the Slack Support Article [Add Custom Emoji][add-custom-emoji] to add the custom emoji to your Slack Workspace(s).

 ### Install and setup StatusHook App in Slack

-In a new browser tab, navigate to [statushook.cool](https://www.statushook.cool/) where you will need to click the "Add to Slack" button and install the application in your desired Workspace(s).
+In a new browser tab, navigate to [statushook.cool][statushook-cool] where you will need to click the "Add to Slack" button and install the application in your desired Workspace(s).

 Once it is installed, you will need to run two slash commands to generate POST urls to